Every day, we all face numerous financial decisions and challenges. It can be overwhelming, but it doesn’t have to be.

 Self is another tool that comes highly recommended for those that need to build credit.
 Self is a new solution that can help you build credit and payment history while saving money at the same time.
 Self does this with Credit Builder Accounts as an early alternative to a secured credit card.

 The above ten tips are proven ways that will help you form better habits, make better financial decisions, and keep you working towards your financial goals.

 If you’re not sure where to begin, the best place to start is by having a plan.
 Get started right now by building your free financial plan in just 5 minutes.
-Savology’s financial planning platform will help you better manage your finances and connect you with quality providers that will help you implement your plan and reach your goals.
+Savology’s free financial planning platform will help you better manage your finances and connect you with quality providers that will help you implement your plan and reach your goals.

 Your financial future starts today